Pre-Camp Health Protocols

 Crane Lake is “green!”
 In 2018 we introduced single stream recycling throughout camp!
 We also post signs in each cabin about conserving water and electricity, using LED lights where we can, and much more.
 Each summer, we compost all our food scrapes and left-overs in the Chadar Ochel.
 Our Jewish Learning programming often includes lessons about the environment and our Jewish responsibilities as “trustees” of God’s world along with ways we can all “recycle, reduce, and reuse.”

 It is our policy that no pets are allowed on camp grounds.
-Please be sure to leave your pets at home on Opening Day, and Closing Day.
+Please be sure to leave your pets at home on Opening Day, Visiting Day, and Closing Day.

 EVALUATIONS AND SURVEYS

 At the end of the session, campers complete a survey evaluating their session at camp.
 The results of this survey help us plan for the next summer.

 At the end of each session, we will also send you a link to the Customer Satisfaction Index (CSI) survey.
 This parent survey helps us understand your feelings about camp.
 We learn much from these surveys and consider your participation critical to our ability to improve things at camp from summer to summer.